Key takeaways

 Dexmedetomidine oromucosal gel (Sileo®)

 This is FDA-approved specifically for canine noise aversion.
 You rub a small, pre-measured dose on the gums.
-The label says give the first dose ~30–60 minutes before the noise (or at first signs), and you can re-dose if the event lasts.
+The label says to give the first dose about 30 to 60 minutes before the noise, or at the first signs of fear.
 Common effects are mild sedation and sleepiness.

 When it shines: Dogs who panic at fireworks or thunder despite training, and owners who can anticipate the event.

-Practical note: Dog Thunder's evening alert helps you hit that 30–60 min window before the first thunder.
+Practical note: Dog Thunder's evening alert helps you hit that 30 to 60 minute window before the first thunder.

 Benzodiazepines (e.g., alprazolam)

-Fast-acting "as-needed" anxiolytics many vets use for noise events.
-Timing matters: give 30–60 minutes before the trigger when possible.
+Fast-acting "as-needed" anxiolytics many vets use off-label for noise events.
+Timing matters: give 30 to 60 minutes before the trigger when possible.
 Some protocols pair a daily baseline med with alprazolam for spikes.
 Side effects can include drowsiness or, rarely, paradoxical agitation.
-(Veterinary Partner)
+(VCA)

 Trazodone